Realizing groups as symmetries of infinite translation surfaces: Introduction

 \begin{theorem} Let $S$ be an infinite-type surface such that $E(S)=E^g(S)$ and $G$ be any finite group.
 Then there exists a translation structure $M$ on $S$ such that $\Isom(M)$ is isomorphic to~$G$. \end{theorem}

+As with \cref{thm:realization-isometries-selfsimilar}, there are two possible approaches for the proof of \cref{thm:realization-finite-groups}.
+We focus in \cref{ssec:proof-realization-finite-groups} on presenting a constructive proof because its content can be extended to obtain similar results for Veech groups.

 Before switching to Veech groups, let us consider the special case when the end space is \emph{countable}.
-Then there exists a countable ordinal $\alpha$ and a number $n\in\N$ such that the end space $E(S)$ is homeomorphic to $\omega^\alpha \cdot n + 1$.
-The pair $(\alpha,n)$ is called the \emph{characteristic system} of $E(S)$, see~\cref{sec:topo-preliminaries} for more details.
+Then there exists a countable ordinal $\alpha\geq 0$ and a positive integer $n$ such that the end space $E(S)$ is determined, up to homeomorphism, by the ordered pair $(\alpha,n)$ which is known as the \emph{characteristic system} of $E(S)$, see~\cref{sec:topo-preliminaries} for more details.
 In this case, we obtain the following result, which is the translation surface analogue of~\cite{APV}*{Theorem~4.18}.

 \begin{theorem} Let $S$ be an infinite-type surface such that $E(S)=E^g(S)$ is countable with characteristic system $(\alpha,n)$, and let $G$ be an arbitrary group. \begin{enumerate} \item If $n=1$ there exists a translation structure $M$ on $S$ such that $\Isom(M)$ is isomorphic to $G$ if and only if $G$ is \emph{countable}. \item If $n=2$ and $\alpha$ is a \emph{successor} ordinal or zero, there exists a translation structure $M$ on $S$ such that $\Isom(M)$ is isomorphic to $G$ if and only if $G$ is \emph{virtually cyclic}. \item If $n\geq 3$, or $n=2$ and $\alpha$ is a \emph{limit} ordinal, there exists a translation structure $M$ on $S$ such that $\Isom(M)$ is isomorphic to $G$ if and only if $G$ is \emph{finite}. \end{enumerate} \end{theorem}